Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Preliminaries: stochastic and deterministic models for chemical reactions, and WKB reformulations for forward/backward equations

-This is a macroscopic approximation for the mesoscopic LMA \eqref{newR} since $\tilde{\Phi}_j^\pm(\vxi) \to \Phi_j^\pm(\vx)$ as $\vxi\to \vx$.
-This RRE with LMA were first proposed by \textsc{Guldberg, Waage} in 1864.
-The detailed balance condition for RRE \eqref{odex} is defined by \textsc{Wegscheider 1901, Lewis 1925}: there exists $\peq>0$ (componentwise) such that
+This is a macroscopic approximation for the mesoscopic LMA \eqref{newR} since $\tilde{\Phi}_j^\pm(\vxi) \to \Phi_j^\pm(\vx)$ as $\vxi \to \vx$.
+This RRE with LMA was first proposed by Guldberg and Waage in 1864.
+The detailed balance condition for RRE \eqref{odex} is defined by Wegscheider (1901) and Lewis (1925): there exists $\peq > 0$ (componentwise) such that